wp-plugins/juicer/readme.txt

 - Sign into your account on http://www.juicer.io
 - Navigate to http://www.juicer.io/feeds
 - Click "Edit" on the feed you wish to embed
-- You should be taken to a url like http://www.juicer.io/feeds/example-feed
+- You should be taken to a url like http://www.juicer.io/feeds/juicer
-- The 'example-feed' portion of the url is your feed name.
+- The 'juicer' portion of the url is your feed name.
-- To use a shortcode for the embed feed try `[juicer name='example-feed' columns='2']`
+- To use a shortcode for the embed feed try `[juicer name='juicer-feed' columns='2']`
+- Make sure you replace the `name` above with your feeds name.

 Alternately, you can add the feed to your template directly if you like using PHP.
 Here's an example: `<?php juicer_feed('name=juicer&columns=3); ?>`